Admiral Markets Review: Pros, Cons, And How It Stacks Up | 2026 Update

 Yes, Admiral Markets accepts Skrill for depositing money.

-Skrill (formerly Moneybookers) is a digital wallet provider established in 2001 that offers a variety of payment options online and money transfer services.
+Skrill (formerly Moneybookers) is a digital wallet provider established in 2001.
+It offers a range of payment options online and money transfer services.

-Since launch, Skrill has expanded to be available in more than 120 countries and has a digital wallet that is available in 40 different currencies.
-Customers can deposit money into their Skrill wallet using various payment options , including card, bank transfer and a variety of other payment methods.
-The funds can then be used to pay for merchants or other Skrill customers, or converted into crypto.
+Since its launch, Skrill has expanded to operate in more than 120 countries with the digital wallet that is available in 40 different currencies.
+Customers can upload money to their Skrill wallet by using a variety of payment options , including card, bank transfer, and several alternative payment options.
+The funds can later be used to pay merchants or others Skrill customers, or converted into crypto.

-Skrill also provides cross-border payment through its remittance services Skrill Money Transfer.
-The service enables customers to transfer funds to a bank account overseas using their bank card.
-In 2015, Skrill became part of the Paysafe Group along with former competitors Neteller and the prepaid payment company paysafecard.
+Skrill also offers cross-border payments via its remittance service Skrill Money Transfer.
+The service enables customers to transfer funds to a bank account in another country using their bank card.
+The service was acquired in 2015 by the Paysafe Group.
+Skrill was acquired by the Paysafe Group along with former competitor Neteller and prepaid payment service paysafecard.

-Skrill has several licenses that allow it to provide its services throughout Europe as well as globally.
-Skrill is operated via Paysafe Payment Solutions Limited, which is a company that is registered in Ireland and regulated by the Central Bank of Ireland, for its European controlled activities.
-Skrill's activities outside of Europe are managed by European Economic Area are operated by Skrill Limited - a company incorporated inside the United Kingdom and regulated by the Financial Conduct Authority.
+Skrill holds a number of licenses enabling it to offer its services across Europe and around the world.
+Skrill is operated via Paysafe Payment Solutions Limited, a company incorporated in Ireland and is regulated by the Central Bank of Ireland, for its European authorized operations.
+Skrill's operations outside its European Economic Area are operated by Skrill Limited - a company which is incorporated inside the United Kingdom and regulated by the Financial Conduct Authority.

 Does Admiral Markets accept Payoneer?